artsandmetaphysics/goodlifeodyssey/documents/questioning-poem.md

 Pain encroaches.
 The person looks for meaning
 And the person searches for purpose
-And asks how to live.
+And the person asks how to live.

 Religion tells this person how to live.
 Religion tells this person what exists
 What exists but is not seen.

 How do they know?
 How do they trust the words of the ancient books,
-The words of the ancient books passed down through the ages The words of the prophets
+The words passed down through the ages
+The words of the prophets
 The words of the priests?